Renters Insurance: A Complete Guide

-- Floods and earthquakes: While renters insurance covers many types of natural disasters, the two that typically aren’t included in renters coverage are floods and earthquakes.
+While renters insurance covers many types of natural disasters, the two that typically aren’t included in renters coverage are floods and earthquakes.
 If you live in an area that’s at risk for either of these, you’ll want to pay for a policy that specifically covers what you need.

-- Auto theft: Renters insurance generally covers the theft of personal belongings in your car.
+Renters insurance generally covers the theft of personal belongings in your car.
 However, if the actual car is stolen, your car insurance will be responsible for that.

 While you can insure any valuables you own using your renters insurance policy, your insurance provider may have a coverage limit for these types of items, such as only covering a maximum of $1,500 for stolen jewelry.
 However, you can purchase supplementary coverage for these items or get a specialized policy that specifically insures a particular type of valuable, such as artwork or jewelry.
 And if you have a lot of expensive electronics, be sure to check out what your policy’s coverage limits are for those items, as the limit for electronics may be much lower than your overall coverage limit.

 To learn more of the specifics of what renters insurance doesn’t cover, you’ll need to refer to your individual policy.
-You’ll want to know what your specific coverage limits are, how much your deductible is (this tells you how much you’ll pay out of pocket before your insurance kicks in) and what type of property coverage you have.
+You’ll want to know what your specific coverage limits are, how much your deductible is (this tells you how much you’ll pay out-of-pocket before your insurance kicks in) and what type of property coverage you have.

-How Much Does Renters Insurance Cost?
+How Much Is Renters Insurance?

-The average renters insurance premium costs $180 (or about $15 per month), but obviously, this amount will vary by location and the amount and type of coverage you need.
+The average renters insurance premium costs $125 (or about $10 per month), but obviously, this amount will vary by location and the amount and type of coverage you need.

-How much you pay will also be decided by the value of the items you want to insure, how extensive your coverage for both personal property and liability is and how much your deductible is (a larger deductible means less risk for the insurance company, which translates to a lower premium for you).
+How much you pay will be decided by the value of the items you want to insure, how extensive your coverage for both personal property and liability is and how much your deductible is (a larger deductible means less risk for the insurance company, which translates to a lower premium for you).

 How Can I Save On Renters Insurance?

 In general, the less risk you present to an insurer, the less your costs are going to be.
-See if your insurance company offers any discounts for having certain safety equipment or fixtures in your home, such as a security system or smoke detectors.
+See if your insurance company offers any discounts for having certain safety equipment or fixtures in your home, such as a home security system or smoke detectors.